 There’s plenty to do and see in Barcelona in addition to the excellent shopping amenities.
 Barcelona is also only an hour or two to the French border and close to the Pyrenees if you like winter sports.

 There are many cultural past times, such as art museums and galleries, and the distinctive architecture in Barcelona is also a popular attraction.
-Gaudi’s architecture is an important aspect of Barcelona; Sagrada Familia and Park Güell are good starting points to view Gaudi’s designs, however, you can see his unique style across the city centre.
+Gaudi’s architecture is an important aspect of the city; Sagrada Familia and Park Güell are good starting points to view Gaudi’s designs, however, you can see his unique style across the city centre.

 In addition to the Barcelonta beach 10 minutes from Barcelona’s centre, the beaches of Sitges and Tarragona are very close to the city too.